Jorge Polanco Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.
+- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.45 team ERA ranks 18th among all league pitching staffs.
+- The Mets have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.

-- Mets pitchers combine to allow 170 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The right-hander's most recent appearance was on Friday against the Seattle Mariners, when he tossed seven innings, surrendering one earned run while giving up five hits.
+- The left-hander's last appearance came on Saturday against the Seattle Mariners, when he tossed four innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.